Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 Source: Embroker

-This piece by Embroker aimed to become the go-to asset for “must-know” startup statics — and achieved it.
-By offering the ability to jump to the stats that most interest you and also copy or share the stat immediately, it adds value without being unneeded interactivity.
-This piece had over 1,300 links at the time this article was written.
+This piece by Embroker aimed to become the go-to asset for “must-know” startup statistics — and achieved it.
+By offering the ability to jump to the stats that most interest you and also copy or share the stat immediately, it adds value without unnecessary interactivity.
+This piece has over 2,200 links.

 3. Instacart — Turkey Cook Time Calculator